LottieJaneDev/usgs_earthquake_data_pipeline/setup/gcp_virtual_machine_setup.md

 3. Enable the `Service Usage API` to allow for smooth interaction between Terraform & GCP during resource provisioning later on.
 Click here to manually enable the API for your project - [ENABLE SERVICE USAGE API](https://console.cloud.google.com/apis/library/serviceusage.googleapis.com/)

-4. Create a GCP Virtual Machine to leverage external cloud computing power & better compatability, reducing local hardward/software restrictions
+4. Create a GCP Virtual Machine to leverage external cloud computing power & better compatibility, reducing local hardware/software restrictions

     From the main menu of your project, navigate to `Compute Engine - VM Instances` you be prompted to enable the `Compute Engine API`, enable this, click `CREATE INSTANCE` & set up your Virtual Machine